Biblioclasm & Digital Reconstruction: from a single leaf to the complete manuscript

 The parent manuscript was made for a Dominican friar, it once contained the Fifteen Oes of St. Bridget of Sweden, but with the absence of that saint from the Calendar, evidently not made for a member of that order (see C. Gejrot, 'The Fifteen Oes: Latin and Vernacular Versions', in The Translation of the Works of St Birgitta of Sweden Into the Medieval European Vernaculars, 2000, on the existence of this text quite apart from Brigittine books).
 The Calendar was thoroughly that of Sarum, with St. Swithun added in the margin for 2 July.
 The first leaf of the Calendar has pentrials in its upper part and an apparent date (perhaps '1481') in its lower margin and partly trimmed away, over which a shaky sixteenth-century hand has written Fr Claudii de Sto Be[...]d[...].

-Very rare Gothic Breviary of Mozarabic rite and Italian origin, from the Milanese Dominican milieu, sold under a false designation in Germany (at a bargain price, like an insignificant Book of Hours).
+Very rare Italian Book of Hours, from the Milanese Dominican milieu, sold under a false designation in Germany (at a bargain price).
 Dismembered by a well-known German biblioclast in the United States.